Gamedev-Project/BrickBreaker/README.md

 We also have the breaker(paddle) ![](https://i.imgur.com/SXKxjdx.png) which uses [Polygon Collider 2D](https://docs.unity3d.com/ScriptReference/PolygonCollider2D.html)

 And finally another Toggle button for audio-source to Pause/Play - ![](https://i.imgur.com/liU48mA.png)

+## Scripts

+We have 5 Scripts who helps operate the Brick Breaker:

+### BallScr
+The ball script who helps the ball with its Positioning and moving. also have [OnTriggerEnter2D](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnTriggerEnter2D.html) and [OnCollisionEnter2D](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnCollisionEnter2D.html) which deals with tags that operate Live decrease, brick destroy, Score increase and boundries
+### BreakerMover
+The Breaker (paddle) script who help with the boundries of the paddle and the Mouse movement
+### Brick Scr
+The Brick script who Decrese Brick Live if its a Brick with more then 1 hit to destroy and define new color after 1 hit.
+### GameStatus
+This Script helps with Scene Management and Configuring The info Bars (level,lives etc..)
+Also its responsable for button operation like "play again" And "Game Over"
+### Rotate
+This Script is for the Bricks Movement on level 2 and level 3 which uses Sinus function to Tilt left and right.

+## Game Link
+And of course, Brick Breaker is up and ready to play [Right here!](https://aviniv.itch.io/brickbreaker)

+### Hope you Like it!
+Niv & Avi!!